 African Honey Bee (AHB) is a Christian Social Enterprise that enables families from severely disadvantaged rural communities to build sustainable micro-beekeeping businesses – producing raw honey of unrivalled taste and quality, using environmentally-friendly and ethical beekeeping practises.

-- In the last two years we have trained 1200 people in Limpopo, Mpumalanga and KwaZulu-Natal
+- In the last two years we have trained 1482 people in KwaZulu-Natal

 - skills development - rural job opportunities